 Tommy Kha is a photographer from Memphis, TN currently living and working in New York City.

 He is a recipient of the Jessie and Dolph Smith Emeritus Award and formerly an artist-in-residence at the Center for Photography at Woodstock, and will be a Light Work artist-in-residence in Syracuse, New York.

-Kha holds a BFA in Photography from Memphis College of Art and an MFA in Photography from Yale University.
+Kha holds an MFA in Photography from Yale University and a BFA in Photography from Memphis College of Art.